-- Cancel subscriptions: How many streaming services do you really need?
+- Cancel subscriptions: How many streaming services do you need?

 - Scrutinize your buying habits: This could be as simple as buying generic over brand-name or making coffee at home instead of stopping at the coffee shop on your way to work.

-- Find cheap things to do: It’s easy to spend money on a big night out or a birthday.
+- Find cheap things to do: Spending money on a big night out or a birthday is easy.
 Get crafty with your weekend plans to have fun on the cheap.

 Humans are wired to enjoy spending money.
 When you buy something, your brain releases dopamine in response.
 But those dopamine hits can take a toll on your checking account.